-You can see this through every lesson as they struggle to answer his questions and I’m almost certain that his aggressive, impatient and discouraging manner of teaching has contributed to them doing so poorly.
+I saw this in every lesson I tried; they struggled to answer his questions and I’m almost certain that his aggressive, impatient and discouraging manner of teaching has contributed to them doing so poorly.

 For learners pausing the audios, this means that you might be able to get something from the course although I personally found the audios and lessons to be very offputting for all of the reasons mentioned above.

-This, however, may have been due to Michel Thomas’ terrible delivery which I found very hard to look past.
+This, however, may have been due to Michel Thomas’ delivery, which I found to be terrible and very hard to look past.

 Perhaps the courses that aren’t directly taught by Michel Thomas will be more usable.
 I absolutely hated his teaching style, so they really couldn’t be much worse.

-Other shortcomings are the fact that you don’t learn how to read, write, learn anything about the culture or learn how to hold a conversation as you learn words and phrases in isolation from their context.
+I also don’t see how you’d learn how to read, write, learn anything about the culture, or learn how to hold a conversation as you learn words and phrases in isolation from their context.

-In addition to all of this, the lessons are conducted almost entirely in English and do get quite monotonous to work through as they are all so familiar and there are no exercises for you to work through other than answering Michel Thomas’ questions.
+In addition to all of this, the lessons are conducted almost entirely in English and, in my opinion, get quite monotonous to work through as they are all so familiar and there are no exercises for you to work through other than answering Michel Thomas’ questions.

 While Language Transfer does have all of the same shortcomings, Mihalis does at least go into greater depth with his explanations about how language works and the lessons are actually pleasant to work through!